TyW-98/hangman/README.md

 # Hangman Milestone

 Hangman fruit game.
-It consist of 5 total different number of fruits.
+It consist of 5 different fruits.

 ## Milestone 1
 Setup of porject environment